-- Circuits and Devices: Ve312

-- Computers: Ve281, Ve373

-- Electromagnetics/Optics: Ve330, Ve334

-- Signals and systems: Ve353, Ve451, Ve455, Ve460
+- Circuits and Devices: Ve312 - Computer Science and Engineering: Ve281, Ve373 - Electromagnetics, Optics, and Photonics: Ve330, Ve334 - Communications, Signal Processing, and Control: Ve451, Ve455, Ve460

-Additional courses maybe acceptable, but must be approved by the JI Undergraduate Committee.
+Additional courses may be acceptable but must be approved by the JI Undergraduate Committee.

 The JI undergraduate education office keeps a current list of courses counted towards this category.